-In order to stimulate appropriate action at all levels, SOCAN is committed to reaching out to our elected representatives and their staffs both to express our concerns about climate change and its consequences, and advocate for or against positions held by these individuals and proposals that are under discussion.
-Our hope is to serve as a resource for scientific knowledge and expertise on climate change to all candidates for public office as well as to support governments in taking action to address the problem.
+In order to stimulate appropriate action at the Federal and State levels, SOCAN is committed to reaching out to our elected representatives and their staffs both to express our concerns about climate change and its consequences, and advocate for or against positions held by these individuals and proposals that are under discussion in the various legislative chambers and administrative offices.
+Our hope is to serve as a resource for scientific knowledge and expertise on climate change to all reresentatives, candidates for public office while supporting governments and agencies in taking action to address the problem.

-The goal of this group is to stimulate climate sensitive action at all levels of government.
+The goal of this group is to stimulate climate sensitive action at the Federal and State levels of government.

 Connection to SOCAN Mission

-This project is designed to promote awareness and understanding about the need for climate action among elected representatives and their staff at all levels of government.
+This project is designed to promote awareness and understanding about the need for climate action among elected Federal and State representatives and their staff .
 As a result of this engagement, we hope to stimulate action that will promote reducing the severity of climate change by both decreasing the causes of it and by preparing for its inevitable changes.